Code-Institute-Submissions/DinaPapsujevica-MP4-Boxing-gym_NovResub/README.md

 -	Easily select quantity of a product when purchasing it

 As a site owner I want:
--	To manage all member data
--	To add and delete products and fitness plans
+-	To add, edit and delete products in webshop

 ### Design Choices